 Kyriakos G. Vamvoudakis was born in Athens, Greece.
-He received the Diploma (a 5 year degree, equivalent to a Master of Science) in Electronic and Computer Engineering from Technical University of Crete, Greece in 2006 with highest honors.
-After moving to the United States of America, he studied at The University of Texas at Arlington with Frank L. Lewis as his advisor and he received his M.S. and Ph.D. in Electrical Engineering in 2008 and 2011 respectively.
-From May 2011 to January 2012, he was working as an Adjunct Professor and Faculty Research Associate at the University of Texas at Arlington and at the Automation and Robotics Research Institute.
-During the period from 2012 to 2016 he was a project research scientist at the Center for Control, Dynamical Systems and Computation at the University of California, Santa Barbara.
-He was an assistant professor at the Kevin T. Crofton Department of Aerospace and Ocean Engineering at Virginia Tech until 2018.
+He earned his Diploma in Electronic and Computer Engineering (equivalent to a Master of Science) from the Technical University of Crete, Greece, in 2006, graduating with highest honors.
+After relocating to the United States, he pursued further studies at The University of Texas at Arlington under the guidance of Frank L. Lewis, obtaining his M.S. and Ph.D. in Electrical Engineering in 2008 and 2011, respectively.
+From May 2011 to January 2012, he served as an Adjunct Professor and Faculty Research Associate at the University of Texas at Arlington and the Automation and Robotics Research Institute.
+Between 2012 and 2016, he was a project research scientist at the Center for Control, Dynamical Systems, and Computation at the University of California, Santa Barbara.
+He then joined the Kevin T. Crofton Department of Aerospace and Ocean Engineering at Virginia Tech as an assistant professor, a position he held until 2018.

-He currently serves as the Dutton-Ducoffe Endowed Professor and Assistant Professor at The Daniel Guggenheim School of Aerospace Engineering at Georgia Tech.
-His research interests include approximate dynamic programming, game theory, and optimal control.
-Recently, his research has focused on cyber-physical security, networked control, smart grid and multi-agent optimization.
+He currently serves as the Dutton-Ducoffe Endowed Professor and Associate Professor at The Daniel Guggenheim School of Aerospace Engineering at Georgia Tech.
+He holds a secondary appointment in the School of Electrical and Computer Engineering.
+His expertise is in reinforcement learning, control theory, game theory, cyber-physical security, bounded rationality, and safe/assured autonomy.

 Lab/Collaborations: